vue-pdf-viewer/starter-vpv-options-ts/README.md

  - Without Toolbar
  - Mobile View

-_Remark: If you would like more examples, feel free open an issue._
+_Remark: If you would like more examples, feel free to open an issue._

 For more configurations, please check the [documentation](https://docs-vue-pdf-viewer.logicspark.com) site.